Home insurance

 What type of home insurance do I need?

-There are two types available – buildings insurance and contents insurance.
+There are two main types available – buildings insurance and contents insurance.
 You can buy these separately or combine them into one home insurance policy.

 Most home insurance policies come with common exclusions.